am-cid/OwO/README.md

 Press Enter to exit...
 ```

+---
 # Declaration and Assignment
 Declare a variable in the format:
 ```kotlin
 hi <variable-name>-<variable-type> = <value-assigned>~
 hi aqua-chan = 1~
 ```
+You can declare a variable without a type, where the type is inferred based on
+the value assigned to it.

-The dash followed by the variable type is immutable by default.
-To declare a
+Variables are immutable by default.
+To declare a mutable variable, put a `!`
-mutable variable, put a `!` after the name or the type, depending on whether the
-type is declared.
+after the name or the type, depending on whether the type is declared.
 ```kotlin
 >_< both have type chan
 hi aqua-chan! = 10~